 Chop the pitted dates, and place in a bowl.
 Cover with boiling water and set aside to soak for 30 minutes.

 Preheat the oven to 170 degrees.
 Line a loaf pan with baking paper.

-Add the mashed banana, eggs, macadamia oil, vanilla and coconut sugar and whisk together until smooth.
+Add the mashed banana, eggs, macadamia oil, vanilla and raw honey and whisk together until smooth.

 In another bowl, combine the salt, coconut, baking powder, cinnamon and almond meal.
 Add the wet mixture to the dry and stir until just combined.

 Drain the dates and fold them into the mixture.
 Pour mixture into prepared loaf pan.

 Bake for one hour.
 After about 40 mins cover with foil to prevent the top of the loaf from browning too much or burning.

 Allow to cool in the pan for ten minutes after removing from the oven, then transfer to a wire baking rack to cool.

 Serve warm or cold.
 It tastes great either way!